 The weekend markets were also a lot of fun, and they had the best Scotch Eggs in town; the Old Town is beautiful and you MUST walk the Royal Mile, as touristic as it is.
 Carlton Hill is an incredible place to have the best view of the city and it was all white and snowy when we were there.
 The Castle of Edinburgh is one of the most important castles in the UK, so do visit.
 Holyrood Palace is also a great place to see when it’s not in use.

 You can also visit other locations around Edinburgh.
-Loch Ness, for instance, can be done in a day trip.
+Loch Ness, for instance, can be a day trip.
 It’ll be a long drive, but it’s so beautiful and worth it.
 Though my kids were very disappointed we didn’t get to see Nessie.
 There is Glasgow, only 40 minutes away (by train!), and a great day out.
-If you want to see more castles, you can visit the stunning ruins of Linlithgow or have a full day at Stirling Castle, another very important site in Scottish history!
+If you want to see more castles, you can visit the stunning ruins of Linlithgow.
+Or have a full day at Stirling Castle, another very important site in Scottish history!
 Yes, you could do all that during summer BUT during winter it’s less crowded and entry to the paid attractions is cheaper.
 Plus, it’s so much prettier when there’s a bit of snow involved.

 Contributed by Thais from World Trip Diaries